-If you live in Phoenix, it will come as no surprise to you that sunblock is a must year-round, not just when you are outside at the pool or enjoying a baseball game.
+If you live in Phoenix, it will come as no surprise to you that sunblock is a must year-round, not just when you are outside at the pool or enjoying a picnic at the park.
 At Affiliated Dermatology, we tell our patients that sunblock needs to be worn every day, rain or shine, even if you have no intentions of spending an extended amount of time outside.

 When looking for a daily sunscreen, don’t settle for anything less than 30 sun protection factor, also known as SPF.
 An SPF of 30 or greater will block approximately 97 percent of the sun’s harmful UVB rays.
 When shopping for sunscreen, look for a product that offers a “broad-spectrum” of coverage.
 This means it will protect you from both UVA and UVB rays, reducing your risk of skin cancer and preventing premature aging.